muhibarshad/Zero-to-Advance-OOP-Concepts-CPP/README.md

 }
 ```

+# Object RelationShips

+In daily life we see that everyting is connected to oneanother ,like we see that leaves are conncected to the branches and braches are connected to tree.
+The life of leaves depends upon the attachment of leaves.
+In same case we see that human has a heart, car uses a volume and Cat is a animal.
+In programming every class is connected to another realted class wit a different relationships.There are two major type of relatioships in this case.

+1. `has-a` relationship
+2. `is-a` realtioship

+# has-a relatioship

+It means to keep the object of one class in another class.It is containership possession.
+In a `has-a` realtionship we can say that , Parent class has a child class .
+The used class totally dependent or independent on the creation or destruction of the main class.This relationship is further divided into two more steps.

+1. Composition (Strong RelationShip)
+1. Aggregation (Week RelationShip)

 # Aggregatatoion

 Like, we early discuss that classes have a relationship between them like in real world.
 The life of creation and death, ownership depends upon the suiation we uses as it is is `has-a` , `uses-a`, `is-a` etc relationship.In one of them is a named is aggregation.